 Rates are available to admitted and continuing students on the Admitted Students section of this site, or by contacting Stephen Berniker at email@example.com or (212) 372-0713.

 Please note, pets are not permitted in the building.
 Smoking is prohibited in all student apartments and all common areas, including hallways and stairwells.

 ELIGIBILITY: Entering students receive priority for housing.
 All selected occupants must be Cardozo students.
 In certain cases non-students may qualify to share apartments with students.

-AVAILABILITY AND OCCUPANCY AGREEMENT: Apartments will be available for occupancy from August 7, 2014 (approximately one week before orientation) to June 8, 2015.
+AVAILABILITY: Apartments will be available approximately one week before orientation to approximately June 1, 2017.
 Housing assignments are for one academic year and every student assigned housing will be required to sign an occupancy agreement for the entire 10-month period.
-Renewal for subsequent years will be based on availability.

 Newmark Grubb Knight Frank